-The subtle art of not giving a f*ck by Mark Manson provides a different perspective to living a happy life.
-Watch TEDx talk by Sarah Knight on the same subject line.
+The subtle art of not giving a f**k by Mark Manson provides a different perspective to live a happy life.
+The story of Hiroo Onoda

-“The Subtle Art Of Not Giving A F*ck” by Mark Manson shares an approach to living a happy life which is the most important aspect for everybody.
-It is in line with how you should be spending your time, energy and money to things that matter which has also been authored by Greg McKeown in his book Essentialism – The Disciplined Pursuit of Less.
+“The Subtle Art Of Not Giving A F*ck” by Mark Manson shares an approach to living a happy life, which is the most crucial aspect for everybody.
+It is in line with how you should be spending your time, energy, and money on things that matter which has also been authored by Greg McKeown in his book Essentialism – The Disciplined Pursuit of Less.

 You might think it’s easier said than done.
 Mark helps you change your point of view towards addressing any problem.